Ruth Bonneville / CMHR

 Many of our school programs engage students in celebrating Canada’s 150th anniversary of Confederation by exploring the themes of reconciliation, diversity and inclusion, environment and youth.

 Our school programs are curriculum-based, age-appropriate, inclusive and accessible, using a diverse range of exhibits, activities and methods for exploration.
-Programs, including tours and workshops, are from 60 minutes to two hours long.
-They are offered mornings and afternoons from Tuesday to Friday until May 28, 2017, and from Monday to Friday May 29 to June 30, 2017 (the Museum is closed Mondays until May 28).
-Many of our 2016-2017 school programs engage students in celebrating Canada’s 150th anniversary, exploring the Canada 150 themes of Reconciliation, Inclusion & Diversity, Environment, and Youth.
+Programs, including tours and workshops, are from 60 minutes to 120 minutes.
+They are offered mornings and afternoons from Tuesday to Friday until May 25, 2018, and from Monday to Friday May 28 to June 29, 2018 (the Museum is closed Mondays until May 27, 2018).

 The following school programs are available for the 2017-2018 school year, starting October 10, 2017: